 Comparing a fixed rate to a variable rate is really like comparing apples to oranges.
 Security has a price (as does everything!), meaning that you’re always going to pay a premium for the security of having a fixed mortgage rate.
 If having steady payments is important to you, think of it as buying a bit of insurance.

 A few studies have been done in the past trying to figure out which option saves you the most money.
 The largest study was done by Dr. Moshe Milevsky, Associate Professor of Finance at York University’s Schulich School of Business, using data from 1950 to 2007 (keep in mind that this also means that 10% of the time mortgage holders would have saved money by choosing a fixed rate mortgage).

 The average Canadian would save 90.1% of the time by choosing a variable-rate mortgage instead of a fixed.

 Average Savings was $20,630

 The Gist?
 Security has a Price…Most of the Time

 Variable rate mortgages have typically been a better choice for Canadians over the last 25 years and over the long run, homeowners can end up paying extra for a fixed rate – but this isn’t always the case.

 The spread between fixed and variable rates can sometimes narrow, and when it does consumers find it increasingly difficult to gamble on a variable rate.
-Consumers experienced this at the beginning of 2012 which marked a time when major banks and other lenders were pricing mid-term mortgage rates (3 to 5 year fixed) below prime!

 What’s “better” in the end is a combination of your personal tolerance, and the current conditions in the mortgage market.
 If you’re unsure on which would work better for you, it’s best to talk to a mortgage expert who can help you determine which product will best suit your current needs.